• Skip to primary navigation

 Side by side photos of soaked moong dal, rice, chopped ginger, green chilies being ground to a coarse batter

-Next make the Upma.
-It takes about 15 minutes for this.
-Heat oil in a wok/ saute pan; add the tempering ingredients.
+Heat oil in a wok/ sauté pan; add the tempering ingredients.

-Once cooked add onions, grated ginger and green chilies, saute until onions turn translucent, about 3~4 minutes.
+Once cooked add onions, grated ginger and green chilies, sauté until onions turn translucent.
 Stir in the mixed vegetables and cook covered until they turn tender.

 Side by side photos showing the making of upma - cooking dals, cashews, mustard & cumin seeds, onions, ginger, mixed vegetables